A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Single Dalitz decays

-The large mass of the $\eta^{\prime}$ increases the upper kinematical limit by $\sim410$ MeV with respect to the case of the $\eta$.
-The TFF description is given in section \ref{etapTFF}, where the effect of the intermediate vector resonances $\rho$, $\omega$ and $\phi$ is included.
-As shown in figure~\ref{Dalitzetap}, the distribution of the decay $\eta^{\prime}\to e^{+}e^{-}\gamma$ (blue solid curve) evidences again a marked peak at low-energies which, despite the contribution coming from the resonance region, dominates the decay as occurred in $\pi^{0}(\eta)\to e^{+}e^{-}\gamma$.
-On the contrary, the effect of the TFF on the decay $\eta^{\prime}\to\mu^{+}\mu^{-}\gamma$ (black solid curve) is larger than in $\eta\to\mu^{+}\mu^{-}\gamma$, increasing the $\mathcal{BR}$ by a factor of about 2.
-This is so because both phase space considerations and the effect of passing through a $q^{2}$ region where resonances may be produced on-shell.
-Interestingly, the contribution due to the $\rho$ resonance bends the distribution while the inclusion of the $\omega$ resonance accounts for the sharp peak at around 0.8 GeV.
-Numerical results are presented in table~\ref{tabledalitzetap}, where the source of the error comes from the error bands associated to the TFF.
-From the theory side, our predictions are in accordance with those of ref.~\cite{Petri:2010ea}, while they are slighlty below respect to both the recent experimental measurement of $\eta^{\prime}\to e^{+}e^{-}\gamma$ \cite{Ablikim:2015wnx} and the old measurement of $\eta^{\prime}\to\mu^{+}\mu^{-}\gamma$~\cite{Dzhelyadin:1980ki}, though in agreement within errors in both cases.
-To sum up, the pattern of both $\eta$ and $\eta^{\prime}$ single Dalitz decays is notably similar: the impact of the TFF on the muonic channel is much larger than in the electronic ones as discussed in section~\ref{etasingleDalitz}.
+Due to the even larger mass of the $\eta^\prime$, the phase space is now enlarged by around 400 MeV and the associated TFF could be explored up to virtualities of the order of 1 GeV$^2$ if decay distributions of these processes were available.
+Unfortunately, this is not the case and predictions for these distributions must be provided.
+Our proposal for the $\eta^\prime$ TFF is the one discussed in Section {\ref{etapTFF}}, which consists in using the PA results obtained from space-like data up to the matching point located at $\sqrt{s}=0.70$ GeV, then supplemented by a VMD description including the $\rho$, $\omega$ and $\phi$ vector resonances beyond that point.
+In Fig.~\ref{Dalitzetap}, the dilepton invariant mass distributions of $\eta^\prime\to e^{+}e^{-}\gamma$ (solid blue curve) and $\eta^\prime\to\mu^{+}\mu^{-}\gamma$ (solid black curve) are compared to the corresponding QED predictions (dotted and dashed grey curves, respectively).
+For such a comparison, we have employed for our prediction a single-pole $P_{1}^{6}(q^{2})$ PA.
+The description achieved from the diagonal PA $P_{1}^{1}(q^{2})$ is quite similar, as anticipated from the observation of Fig.~\ref{TFFetap}.
+For the dielectron case, the decay distribution evidences again a marked peak at low energy which, despite the contribution coming from the resonance region, dominates the branching ratio, as occurred in $\pi^{0}(\eta)\to e^{+}e^{-}\gamma$.
+However, the effect of the TFF on the $\eta^{\prime}\to\mu^{+}\mu^{-}\gamma$ decay distribution is larger than in $\eta\to\mu^{+}\mu^{-}\gamma$, increasing the branching ratio by a factor of 2.
+This is because of both a larger phase space and the effect of passing through a $q^{2}$ region where resonances can be produced on-shell.
+Interestingly, the contribution of the $\rho$ resonance bends the distribution, while the inclusion of the $\omega$ resonance accounts for the sharp peak around 0.8 GeV.
+Numerical predictions for the branching ratios are presented in Table~\ref{tabledalitzetap}, where the errors shown come from the error bands linked to the TFF.
+Our predictions are in accordance with the theoretical calculations in Ref.~\cite{lab36}, while they are slightly below the recent experimental measurement of $\eta^{\prime}\to e^{+}e^{-}\gamma$ \cite{lab8} and the old measurement of $\eta^{\prime}\to\mu^{+}\mu^{-}\gamma$~\cite{lab9}, though in agreement within errors in both cases.

-\section{Double Dalitz Decays}
+\section{Double Dalitz decays}